audionerd/middlemanager/README.md

     $ bundle exec shotgun fixtures/config.ru -s thin
     $ open http://localhost:9393/admin

+### Screenshots

 The Admin UI is just a Sinatra app (`MiddleManager::Server`) which can be run as an independent app, or even embedded in other apps via Rack.

-The Admin UI looks like this:

 ![](https://github.com/downloads/audionerd/middlemanager/middlemanager-admin-ui-index.png)